 school-child

-The number of Musahar girls who have transited to formal schools after completing ALP programme.
+Marginalised Musahar girls who have transitioned into formal schools after completing ALP programme.

 0